StackVista/stackstate-docs/configure/security/authentication/keycloak.md

 Follow the steps below to configure StackState to authenticate using KeyCloak:

 1. In `application_stackstate.conf` - add details of the KeyCloak authentication provider \(see the example above\).
 This should replace the existing `authentication` section that's nested in `stackstate.api`.
-The KeyCloak specific values can be obtained from the client configuration in KeyCloak:
+Take the KeyCloak specific values from the client configuration in KeyCloak:
    * **clientId** - The ID of the KeyCloak client as configured in KeyCloak.
    * **secret** - The secret attached to the KeyCloak client, which is used to authenticate this client to KeyCloak.
    * **keycloakBaseUri** - The base URI for the KeyCloak instance.